pelya/xserver-xsdl/miext/rootless/README.txt

         The following runtime options are defined in rootless.h:

-      o rootlessGlobalOffsetX, rootlessGlobalOffsetY: These are only
-        used if ROOTLESS_GLOBAL_COORDS is true.
-They specify the global offset that is applied to all screens when converting from screen-local to global coordinates.
+      o rootlessGlobalOffsetX, rootlessGlobalOffsetY: These specify the global offset that is applied to all screens when converting from screen-local to global coordinates.